twistingmercury/middleware/README.md

 - Request duration metric: Measures the duration of each incoming request in milliseconds.
 - Request count metric: Counts the number of incoming requests.
+- Current request gauge metric: the current number of active requests.
 - Request trace: Creates a trace for each incoming request, including span information.
 - Detailed request information: Parses the user agent and request headers to include additional attributes in the telemetry data.